 The car crash that finally killed Pusser, on August 21, 1974, was believed by many to be another murder attempt — one that succeeded this time.

-Tragic scene from the 1973 movie ‘Walking Tall’ with Jo Don Baker as Buford Pusser, where Pauline Pusser, played by Elizabeth Hartman, is shot to death by outlaws.
+Scene from the 1973 movie ‘Walking Tall’ with Jo Don Baker as Buford Pusser, where Pauline Pusser, played by Elizabeth Hartman, is shot to death by outlaws.

-TRAGIC NOTE ABOUT BRENDA BENET
+SIDE STORY: TRAGIC DEATH OF BRENDA BENET

 The actress never recovered from the death of her six-year-old son Christopher (an only son with ex-husband Bill Bixby) in March 1981 while they were on a weekend ski trip at Mammoth Lakes in California.
 The boy had an attack of acute epiglottitis, (inflammation of the flap at the base of the tongue that prevents food entering the windpipe) and suffered a cardiac arrest.